 Psychiatry and other medical specialities

-Teaching: individuals should have substantial experience working with pupils and families in a couselling capacity
+Teaching: individuals should have substantial experience working with pupils and families in a counselling capacity

-Art Therapy: art, dance and movement and music therapists, qualfied and registered through the Health Professions Council
+Art Therapy: art, dance and movement and music therapists, qualified and registered through the Health Professions Council

 Counselling: three year minimum training, full BACP accredited membership and experience either in the public or voluntary sector